salrashid123/gcp_tokendistributor/README.md

 Bob Starts a VM
   * Bob's VM runs as `serviceAccount` that has no permissions nor any no ssh access.
-  * Bob (user) gives Alice (user) access to read that VM's startup and external runtime metadata
+  * Bob (user) gives Alice (user) access to read that VM's startup, logs and external runtime metadata
-  * Bob can also give Alice access to view Stackdriver Logs for that VM

 Alice authorizes her `"TokenDistribution"` service
   * Alice (user) reads the VM's metadata, startup script and notes the `instanceID`, `serviceAccount` and other fields for that VM
-  * After Alice (user) is satisfied the VM integrity (i.,e running a known docker container, no ssh access)
+  * Alice (user) is satisfied the VM integrity (i.,e running a known docker container, no ssh access)
-  * Alice manages a custom API server `TokenDistribution` that any distributes secrets and tokens to VMs that she authorized
+  * Alice manages a custom API server `TokenDistribution` that  distributes secrets and tokens to VMs that she authorizes
-  * Alice adds the serivceAccount and instanceID as "authorized" VMs and are entitled to access a secret which inturn grants access to the file.
+  * Alice adds the `serivceAccount` and `instanceID` as "authorized" VMs and are entitled to access a secret which inturn grants access to the data file.

 Bobs VM contacts "TokenDistribution" service
   * Bobs VM uses its [instance_identity_document](https://cloud.google.com/compute/docs/instances/verifying-instance-identity#verify_signature) as an auth token to call Alice's TokenDistribution endpoint.
-  * Alice's verifies the identity document is signed by Google
+  * Alice's verifies the `identity document` is signed by Google
   * Alice's service checks `instanceID`, `serviceAccount`, `audience` and other claims in the document.
   * Alice's service now knows the VM that contacted it is the VM she authorized earlier.
-  * Alice's service can now distribute  credentials back on the API call
+  * Alice's service can now distribute the data access credentials she owns back on the API call to Bob
   * Bob's service now has credentials to access the secret file

-Bobs acquires files
+Bobs acquires data file
   * Bob's VM now bootstraps a GCS client with those newly acquired credentials and access the files.